McLaughlin Planetarium: Planned redevelopment

 On September 9, 2014, the University of Toronto announced a new museum and academic complex.
 It was to include the Jewish Museum of Canada, a Faculty of Music performance hall, research centres and History department academic space.
 In its early stages of planning and approvals the project lacked complete funding at the time of the announcement.
 In January 2016, the university announced it would proceed with construction of what is now to be called the Centre for Civilizations and Cultures, without the participation of the Jewish Museum of Canada because the UJA "needed to focus on more pressing funding priorities."
 The project is to be designed by Diller Scofidio + Renfro of New York in collaboration with architectsAlliance of Toronto.
 The centre is to house the university's Department of History, its Department of Near and Middle Eastern Civilizations, the Institute of Islamic Studies and the research arm for the Tanenbaum Centre for Jewish Studies, and a new 250-seat performance hall for the university's Faculty of Music.

+Demolition of the building began in April 2026.